Adventure racing: Modern adventure racing

 The United States Adventure Racing Association "USARA" was formed in 1998.
 The USARA was the first "national governing body" for the sport of adventure racing and arose from the need for safety standards, insurance and to promote the growth of adventure racing in the United States.
 USARA has added national rankings, a national championship, and ecological standards to the list of benefits provided for the sport of adventure racing.

 In 2000, the inaugural United States Adventure Racing Association Adventure Race National Championship was held in Kernville, California.
 The USARA National Championship is typically held the first weekend in October and is considered the premier adventure race in the U.S. The USARA Adventure Racing National Championship has continued each year drawing the best US teams for a chance at earning the title of national champion.
 The National Points Series Champion is also awarded at the National Championship.

 In 2001, the inaugural World Championships were held in Switzerland with Team Nokia Adventure crossing the finishing line first.
-The concept of a world championship lay dormant until it was revived in 2004, with Canada's Raid the North Extreme serving as the AR World Championship event in Newfoundland & Labrador.
+The concept of a world championship lay dormant until it was revived in 2004, with Canada's Raid the North Extreme serving as the AR World Championship event in Newfoundland and Labrador.
 The Adventure Racing World Series and its ultimate event, the AR World Championships have been held every year since.
 The 2013 World Championships were in Costa Rica, 2014 in Ecuador, 2015 in Brazil, 2016 in Australia, 2017 in the United States, and 2018 off the coast of Africa on the Reunion Island.